SiddharthShyniben/community-health/templates/README.md

 <!--
 If there are any alternate downloads, show them here.

-For example, you may have the option to install a core lightweight option, etc.
+For example, you may have the option to install a lightweight option, etc.
 Place them here.
 -->